LunaThePotato/quartz/content/Homebrew Weapons/Blades of Clarity.md

 - **Cost**: 4 Charges
 - **Type**: Bonus Action
 - **Range**: Self
+- **Target**: Self
 - **Duration**: Concentration, up to 1 Minute
 - **Effect**: As you activate the Veil, time itself fractures around you, granting you **+2 bonus to AC** and **advantage on Dexterity saving throws** for the duration.
-  > *While concentrating on Shattered Veil, you conjure 3 **faint temporal echoes** of yourself that surround you like a Broken Mirror; whenever you are hit by a melee attack, they must roll a 1d6; rolling on a 4–6, the attack instead strikes the echo instead, destroying the echo, and misses you.*
+  > *While concentrating on Shattered Veil, you conjure 3 **faint temporal echoes** of yourself that surround you like a Broken Mirror; whenever you are hit by an attack, they must roll a 1d6; rolling on a 4–6, the attack instead strikes the echo instead, destroying the echo, and misses you.*
    -  Whenever an Echo gets destroyed, Matthew also gains an extra 1d8 :FighterArts_wind_elemental:[Thunder](https://solteria.org/Mechanics/Elemental-Combo-System#_fighterarts_wind_elemental_-wind-combos) Damage on his next Melee Weapon Attack.

 -# *You can use your action to dismiss the Echoes.*
+-# *This Art Conflicts with Mirror Image & Blur Spells and can't be casted if either one is in effect on you.
+(Case by Case basis)*

 ### **Timebound Remedial**